-Colorado, also known as the Centennial State, is located in the west of the U.S. The state takes in the north-eastern part of the Colorado Plateau, most of the southern Rocky Mountains, and the western border of the Great Plains.
+Colorado, also known as the Centennial State, is located in the west of the U.S. The state takes in the northeastern part of the Colorado Plateau, most of the southern Rocky Mountains, and the western border of the Great Plains.

-With such an incredibly diverse landscape, it’s little wonder that Colorado is such a draw for those who love camping as a vacation option.
+With such a diverse landscape, it’s little wonder that Colorado is such a draw for those who love camping as a vacation option.
 Indeed, few other states can compare to Colorado!
 There’s so much to do and see here, from the cathedral-like formations of the Garden of the Gods, the glorious views that you’ll enjoy along the San Juan Skyway Scenic Byway, to the awe-inspiring majesty of the Rocky Mountain National Park, the Centennial State has it all.

-Our Pick of the Top 10 Colorado Campgrounds
+Our Pick Of The Top 10 Colorado Campgrounds

 In this guide, we’ve picked out ten of the best campgrounds in Colorado for you to visit.
 Each one is slightly different, so why not plan a road trip across the state, taking in a selection of these stops along the way?